MicrosoftEdge/WebNNUtils/Readme.md

 that are available only on the CPU.
 CPUGraphPartitioner.py walks through the generated code and annotates such ops that need to produce CPU values with cpu_ prefix.
 These ops will then used the polyfilled version of the op from CpuOps.js.

+Why do we have non cpu_ annotated software ops then ?
+These are either for decomposition or to handle this case where results of a shape operation are processed in a graph.
+It makes little sense to upload tiny tensors of a shape operation to the GPU and perform math on them.
+They are retained on CPU as long as possible.

 ### Summary
 The way to use RapidWebNN is to first run RapidWebNN.py > ReorderModel.py > CPUGraphPartitioner.py.
 The resulting file can be referenced in your Html and graph loaded with loadModelGraph.